do-me/maplibre-thumbnails/README.md

 ## Limitations

 This method can be used to "print" a map, e.g. for PDF reports.
-However, note that currently labels are not displayed at all!
-I'm not sure whether this is currently possible; maybe I misconfigured something.
-I'm thankful for any insight!
+However, apparently something changes with protomaps sprites and glyphs so something needs to be adapted to print everything 100% as displayed on the map.

+Meanwhile, you can see this demo for printing a map with geometries "as is".